COAST Internal Funding Opportunities

 Graduate Student Research Awards

-COAST provides support to CSU undergraduate and graduate students engaged in marine and coastal research with CSU COAST faculty members.
+COAST provides support to CSU graduate students engaged in marine and coastal research with CSU COAST faculty members.
 These awards support students interested in pursuing marine-related careers and provide them with the opportunity to obtain the skills necessary to join a highly skilled, technologically advanced workforce while promoting and supporting CSU faculty research.